 What if I inherit during the divorce?

-If you inherit during your divorce, then your inheritance should be safe.
+If you inherit a property during your divorce, then your inheritance should be safe.
 It would have had to be inherited during your marriage and used as a couple in some way for it to count as a marital asset, so if you receive it after you have separated it eliminates the opportunity for the inheritance to be used in this way.
+You also might need to look into what happens if you inherit a house with a mortgage too and how this might affect you.

 This can differ sometimes.
 If there are young children involved in the divorce, and the financial needs for both you, your ex-partner and your children then the inheritance may be considered to provide financial stability for the children.